Gui774ume/fsprobe/README.md

       --dentry-resolution-mode string   In-kernel dentry resolution mode.
 Can be either "fragments", "single_fragment" or "perf_buffer" (default "perf_buffer") -e, --event string                    Listens for specific event(s) only.
 This option can be specified more than once.
-If omitted, only "open" events are listened for.
+If omitted, all the events will be activated except the modify one.
                                         Available options: open, mkdir, link, rename, setattr, unlink, rmdir, modify (default "[]")
       --follow                          When activated, FSProbe will keep watching the files that were